Get your ticket

 What's included?

 The ticket price includes access to all sessions, access to the after-show event on Thursday, access to the sponsor/fair area, food and drinks during both days and a conference goodie bag with several swag items and vouchers!
-Also you get access to the recordings of the sessions of CFCamp 2023 and the recordings of CFCamp 2019!
+Also you get access to all available recordings.

 Do you need a hotel room?

-If you are coming from further away and need a hotel room, we absolutely recommend the beautiful Marriott Freising.
+If you are coming from further away and need a hotel room, we absolutely recommend the beautiful Atomis Hotel.
 It also is the conference venue.
-The hotel provides big rooms with modern interior and a lot of additional ammenities (like a swimming pool, fitness center, free Wifi etc.).

 We have a block of 60 rooms for us reserved until the end of May.